segrelab/bm3-book/_build/html/_sources/optimization/core_concepts.md

 But there is one boundary point that is not included in the set at the point 0.
 Even though 0 is not in the set it is an accumulation point because it can always reach a point of $A$, no matter how small the $\epsilon$-neighborhood is.

 ![0 is an accumulation point](figs/closed_sets/discrete_set_acc_pt.jpg)

+# How are open and closed sets related?
+Closed sets are the complement of open sets.

+Everything has to belong to wither $A$ or $A^C$